How does Idaho count wolves? Critics say state uses ‘smoke and mirrors,’ misleads public

 Scientists, conservationists and even Idaho students have cited a paper written by Montana State University ecology professor Scott Creel that alleged major issues with the wolf population estimate model Idaho implemented in 2019.

-Critics of the technique told the Idaho Statesman the agency still hasn’t addressed their concerns just before the commission is due to decide on a management plan that could reduce the state’s wolf population by two-thirds.
+Critics of the technique said the agency still hasn’t addressed their concerns as the commission weighs a management plan that could reduce the state’s wolf population by two-thirds.
 An incorrect population estimate could eventually put wolves back on the Endangered Species Act list if their numbers are allowed to drop too low.

-“Having an accurate estimate of the wolf population is key to any sort of management policy that Idaho Fish and Game does,” Michel Liao, a Timberline High School senior who publicly criticized the method at a Fish and Game Commission meeting, told the Statesman in an interview.
+“Having an accurate estimate of the wolf population is key to any sort of management policy that Idaho Fish and Game does,” Michel Liao, a Timberline High School senior who publicly criticized the method at a Fish and Game Commission meeting, said.
 “It’s like running a grocery store without knowing how much supply you have.”

-Fish and Game researchers told the Statesman they stand by their population estimates and are actively fine-tuning them.
-But skeptics fear a plan that OKs a drastic population cut could have devastating effects — like the total eradication of Idaho wolves — if the agency’s methods are flawed.
+Fish and Game researchers said they stand by their population estimates and are actively fine-tuning them.
+But skeptics fear a plan that OKs a drastic population cut could have devastating effects – like the total eradication of Idaho wolves – if the agency’s methods are flawed.

 How does Idaho count wolves?